 Project

-A Project expresses the intentions and objectives of the portfolio manager and is distinct from specific Assets (Facilities, Buildings, Supplies), Contracts (Loans, Procurement Contracts) and Counterparties (Borrowers, Contractors etc).
+A Project expresses the intentions and objectives of the portfolio manager.
+It is distinct from specific Assets (Facilities, Buildings, Supplies) and Contracts (Loans, Procurement Contracts), though any of those might be part of the bundle comprising a Project.

 - Project.Project(**kwargs)